 Double-action handguns carry out two actions when the trigger is pulled.
 The first action is when the hammer is cocked back and the second action is the release of the hammer, which causes the gunshot.

 Trigger pulls for a double-action firearm are typically heavier and have a longer travel distance than a single-action firearm.
 Because a DA trigger requires a stronger pull, you might find yourself shifting the weapon slightly off-target to compensate, which will reduce accuracy.
-On the plus side, double-action weapons are less prone to snag while being withdrawn from a pocket or holster since they have an exposed hammer.
+On the plus side, double-action weapons are less likely to get caught on things when you're taking them out of a pocket or holster because they have an exposed hammer.

 1) The primary distinction between a single-action and double-action firearm is that the former requires only one step to start the firing sequence after squeezing the trigger.
 The double-action, on the other hand, carries out two tasks, namely cocking the hammer and then discharging the gun.